jobisoft/TbSync/README.md

 ### Where is this going?

 I started to work on TbSync, because my wife needed ActiveSync (EAS) support in Thunderbird.
 Soon after, I realized that the current situation for external accounts is very confusing, there was no central place to set up accounts.
-The same DAV account had to be setup in lighning and again in the sogo-connector or in CardBook.
-EWS accounts are setup differently again and for google we need 3 differnet addons for contacts, calendars and tasks.
+The same DAV account had to be setup in lightning and again in the sogo-connector or in CardBook.
+EWS accounts are setup differently again and for google we need 3 different addons for contacts, calendars and tasks.
 With TbSync I want to unify that.

 For the start I left out e-mail support, because it was not clear if JS Account will continue to exist and I also wanted to start fast and thus did not try to mess with the Thunderbird Account Manager, but created a independent Sync Account Manager.
 Most provider allow IMAP anyway.